 Emergency services rendered in a hospital emergency room must include on the claims, the most appropriate E/M procedure code on the claim detail line next to the emergency department revenue code.
 The procedure code will determine whether the service is considered to be urgent or emergency.
 Non-emergent and non-urgent evaluation services will be reduced by 40%, per Texas Medicaid policy for STAR & STAR Kids /Medicaid Members.
 Providers must submit the revenue code and procedure code combination that accurately reflects the services that were provided.
+If a member visits the emergency room more than once in one day, the times must be submitted for each visit.
 All claims are subject to retrospective review.